najathi/react-csv-to-barcode/README.md

 	- Scale: 75 or 80
 	- Page per sheet: 1
 	- Margin Custome(in) Top: 0.20 Botton: 0.20 Left:0.20 Right:0.20
-	- uncheck the Print header and footer, Print Backgroud
+	- uncheck the Print header and footer, Print Background